1. September 2014 - 26. September 2014

 I have added new Douglas fir laths and paint the bench in my favorite shade of green.

-This is what the area surrounding the Border Stone looks like with the renovated benches.
+This is what the area surrounding the Stone of Encounter looks like with the renovated benches.

 The Jerusalem Friedensmal is ready! :-)